-Zimbabwe's Taylor banned for three years
+Zimbabwe's Taylor banned after admission

 "It is disappointing that a player of his experience chose not to fulfil those obligations."

-Taylor told the the International Cricket Council that he had been suspicious of the businessman who approached him from the start, telling him he would not fly to India "if there's any skullduggery, or dodginess".
+Taylor told the the ICC that he had been suspicious of the businessman who approached him from the start, telling him he would not fly to India "if there's any skullduggery, or dodginess".

 Taylor, who will be 39 when his ban expires, said he is planning to go through rehabilitation to help with his substance abuse.

-Taylor played 35 Tests, 205 one-day internationals and 45 Twenty20s for Zimbabwe and also played county cricket for Nottinghamshire.
+Taylor played 35 Tests, 205 one-day internationals and 45 Twenty20s for Zimbabwe and has also played county cricket for Nottinghamshire.